 Description

-This is a PID (Proportional/Integral/Derivative) loop control function block.
+This is a PID (proportional, integral, derivative) loop control function block.

 Function

-• Integral: Use a value over a period to control.
-It multiplies the integral gain (Ki) and the deviation between the setpoint and input value (constant) over a period, then uses the product to calculate the output of the block.
+• Integral: Control using a value over a period.
+It multiplies the integral gain (Ki) by the deviation between the setpoint and the constant input value over a period.
+Then, it uses the product to calculate the block's output.
 The output is proportional to the deviation.
-The constant determines the control effect: The smaller the constant, the stronger the control; the greater the constant, the weaker the control.
+The constant determines the control effect.
+The smaller the constant, the stronger the control.
+The greater the constant, the weaker the control.

 Input